 CAFOD's work in Brazil

-CAFOD has been working in Brazil for over 50 years and works with Brazilian partner organisations to help some of the poorest and most vulnerable groups respond to these challenges.
-Together, we are:
+CAFOD has been working in Brazil for over 50 years and works with Brazilian partner organisations to help some of the poorest and most vulnerable groups.
+Together we are:

-- working with indigenous people to help them improve their living conditions, defend their rights to land, health, education, and protect their cultural identities.
+- Supporting indigenous people to improve their living conditions, defend their rights to land, health, education, and protect their cultural identities.

-- helping homeless families in São Paulo and rural landless families and those impacted by mining in the north and north-east of Brazil to have a more secure place to live and to guarantee their livelihoods, including access to sustainable energy.
+- Helping homeless families in São Paulo and rural landless families and those impacted by mining in the north and north-east of Brazil to have a secure place to live and to guarantee their livelihoods, including access to sustainable energy.